 Thursday of Week 4

-It is possible, in emergencies, for the Chair to consider applications between meetings.
+It is possible, in urgent cases, for the Chair to consider applications between meetings.
 This must be requested when the application is submitted and is subject to the availability of staff and the Chair.

 Awards and assessment

-Applications are assessed against the University’s standard estimates of the lower range living costs for a single student studying full time at Oxford in the current academic year.
+Applications are assessed using all expected available savings and income for the current academic year, against the University’s standard estimates of the lower range living costs for a single student studying full time at Oxford in the current academic year.
 The Committee regards these figures as a guideline and will treat them with as much latitude as it sees fit in any particular case.
 It is expected that students whose expenses are particularly heavy, for whatever reason, will clearly draw the Committee’s attention to this fact in their application.

 The Committee has some flexibility over the level and type of award that can be offered to students, but the following points should be taken into consideration: